50431040/university_application_tracking_system/README.md

 - University data is static and needs regular updates from external sources
 - File upload functionality needs implementation for document management
+- No logout option available, 401 error does not redirect to login page